Child Care

 We understand the vital role child care can play in helping you integrate work, school, and family commitments.
 Securing good care is a key factor in enabling you to pursue studies, research, teaching, clinical training, and to create a fulfilling career.

 We offer a host of helpful tools for families in need of child care.
-The Care@Work digital platform offers a full suite of benefits including premium membership for finding care on your own, Backup Child and Elder Care for when your regular arrangements are not available and Expert Assistance, which provides access to a specialist for 1:1 help.
+The Care@Work digital platform offers a full suite of benefits including premium membership for finding care on your own, Backup Child and Adult Care for when your regular arrangements are not available.
 In Maryland, Hopkins affiliates can receive help finding group care at LOCATE, a personalized service of the Maryland Family Network.
-Komae is a digital platform for making connections to other families with whom you can trade babysitting at no cost.
 In addition, we have child care vouchers to help pay for care for children ages 0-5 and several child care partners with which Hopkins affiliates have preferred admission.

 Care@Work